 (Clemson courses are in plain text while the equivalent College of Charleston course is in italic.)

-Documentation and Analysis: A semester of "core" curriculum in Historic Preservation that revolves around developing a deeper understanding of the historic fabric through a connected series of NCPE mandated courses.
-12 credits.
+Documentation and Analysis: A semester of "core" curriculum in historic preservation that revolves around developing a deeper understanding of historic architectural fabric through a connected series of NCPE-mandated courses.
+15 credits.

 Additional program requirements: Additional courses necessary to fulfill the program of study.